hatonthecat/linux_distro_tests/README.md

 Pressing F1 allows it to continue.

+So, less than 4MB is possible, but 3MB is not enough.
+The absolute minimum to reach console is around 3.2MB, and even then, it has to drop processes.

 ![image](https://github.com/hatonthecat/linux_distro_tests/assets/76194453/c7cf0ae6-0082-4ba5-b908-01365504f6eb)

-So it appears even with just a little over 2MB of extended RAM, it can still attempt to boot, until it fails:
+With just a little over 2MB of extended RAM, it attempts to boot, until it fails:

 ![image](https://github.com/hatonthecat/linux_distro_tests/assets/76194453/5bd997c5-d21c-4d2b-b9d4-823d12ddfb8b)